About Me

 M51, Chandra X-ray Observatory; image processing by J. Rice

-I was recently hired as an Assistant Professor of Physics, Astronomy, and Mathematics at Southwestern Adventist University (SWAU) in Keene, TX.
-The position starts in the fall of 2022.
-I am grateful and blessed to have been hired and am looking forward to this new chapter in my career as a high-energy astrophysicist!
+Previously I was an Assistant Professor of Physics, Astronomy, and Mathematics at Southwestern Adventist University (SWAU) in Keene, TX.
+The position started in the fall of 2022 and I left in the spring of 2025.
+I am grateful and blessed to have made an impact in the short time I was there.

 I also collaborate with Prof. Bing Zhang (my PhD advisor) at the University of Nevada, Las Vegas on theoretical high-energy astrophysics.
 We study primordial black holes, black hole accretion, and electromagnetic counterparts of binary supermassive black hole mergers.